CS639-Data-Management-for-Data-Science/f24/p2/README.md

 - 17:45 24 Sep 2024: Updating partner policy
 - 20:43 25 Sep 2024: Updating the q31 solution
 - 9:40 27 Sep 2024: Updating q15 sorting requirements (autograder will be fixed shortly)
+- 10:32 27 Sep 2024: Updating q21 sorting requirements (autograder will be fixed shortly)

 ## Parter policy for this assignment